pinero-techdev/gp-all-component/docs/deploy.md

 # How to deploy a new version
 There are two ways to build and package up the app.
-We strictly recommend to use de commands:
+We strictly recommend to use the commands:

 ## Versioned